PipFarm/take-home-backend/README.md

 - All endpoints must be behind HTTP Bearer Authentication.
 Use the following credentials, hardcoding a valid token on the backend: `15479a21-7d3a-4f5c-951d-c4e608d257f9`
 - Code must be tested using the framework of your choice
-- Document design decisions
+- Document your design decisions

 ## Example

 Input: User sends `currency=usd`;

-Output: List of countries using `usd` as oficial currency.
+Output: List of countries using `usd` as official currency.

 # What counts?